gbrouwer/tabula_portfolio/markdown/library.md

 #qs 100
 #qr
 #qc ../assets/resized_300x450_whiteborder/HhU3AgAAQBAJ.png test
 #qc C. G. Jung@Collected Works of C.G.
-Jung, Volume 9 (Part 1)@Essays which state the fundamentals of Jungs psychological system: On the Psychology of the Unconscious and The Relations Between the Ego and the Unconscious, with their original versions in an appendix.
+Jung, Volume 9@Essays which state the fundamentals of Jungs psychological system: On the Psychology of the Unconscious and The Relations Between the Ego and the Unconscious, with their original versions in an appendix.
 #ql
 #qe